geopy/geopy/CONTRIBUTING.md

 You must document any functionality using Sphinx-compatible RST, and implement tests for any functionality in the `test` directory.

-In your Pull Requests there's no need to fill the changelog or AUTHORS, this is a maintainer's responsibility.
+In your Pull Requests, there's no need to update the changelog or AUTHORS file;
+this is the maintainer's responsibility.

 For your convenience the contributing-friendly issues are marked with `help wanted` label, and the beginner-friendly ones with